Leosang-lx/CS209-data-visualiaztion/README.md

 [TOC]

+Source can be seen in repository [CS209-data-visualization](https://github.com/Leosang-lx/CS209-data-visualiaztion).

 ## Topic

 When people are new to make contributions to open source projects, it is always a problem to choose a proper project to start.
-This project aims to help people analyse the open source projects in `github.com` and get a clear insight of famous open source projects.
+This project aims to help people analyze the open source projects in `github.com` and get a clear insight of famous open source projects.
 With several given filter conditions, you can get a list of repositories and do further analysis on the activation of the repository about the issue and issue events.
 Results including the frequency distribution of the issue events, and number analysis of the open/closed issues, the average closed time of the issues in a repository and so on.
 Besides, you can also do queries about recent events of a certain user to evaluate the activation of the user.

 ## Architecture Design

-The architecture of this project mainly consists of two parts, front-end and back-end.
+The architecture of this project mainly consists of two parts, with the front-end to accept data, show the visualization result and the back_end to process the data and respond to the request of the front-end.

 ### Data Collection